icecube/icetray-public/README.rst

 Except where otherwise noted, all files are distributed under the 2-clause BSD license.
 Acknowledgments and patches are appreciated; please submit patches using GitHub pull requests.

+*NB: Response times for PRs, bug reports, etc. are not guaranteed and may vary depending on availability of people.
+Apologies if it takes a little while!*

 Documentation
 -------------